RafifAlzayat/thecoolteam-/README.md

 ## Reflection
-✓ Recommendation for future analysis ✓ Anything the team would have done differently
+Ryan to add: ✓ Recommendation for future analysis ✓ Anything the team would have done differently